Breus/json-masker/README.md

 }
 ```

-### Masking with JsonPath
+### Masking with JsonPATH

-To have more control over the nesting, JsonPath can be used to specify the keys that needs to be masked (allowed).
+To have more control over the nesting, JsonPATH can be used to specify the keys that needs to be masked (allowed).

-The following JsonPath features are not supported:
+The following JsonPATH features are not supported:

 * Descendant segments.
 * Child segments.
 * Name selectors.